 Businesses today cannot be competitive without a good transportation and logistics network.
 This course introduces the five basic forms of transportation and provides an understanding of the economic fundamentals underlying each mode.
 Students then discuss ways in which today's supply chain manager can use these transportation modes to achieve efficiencies and cost effectiveness necessary for a company to survive in today's global markets.

-Pre-requisites: All Required MKTG 1100 - Principles of Marketing Co-requisites: None assessment is also a part of this course.
+Pre-requisites: All Required MKTG 1100 - Principles of Marketing Co-requisites: None

 CWDS 1600 - Warehousing Technology Skills